Institute for Behavioral Economics

 At the Institute for Behavioral Economics, psychological insights come together with economic analysis, blending the disciplines’ strengths with sophisticated analytical tools.

-The goal: to promote research and teaching in the field of behavioral economics and to expand the field through seminars and events.
+The goal is to promote research and teaching in the field of behavioral economics and to expand the field through seminars and events.

 Under the direction of Professor of Economics Martin Dufwenberg, the Institute of Behavioral Economics brings faculty, staff and students together to uncover fascinating new insights that are only possible when social scientists and economists work together.